The Messiah is Spoken of Throughout the Hebrew Bible

 “Moreover, some women of our company amazed us.
 They were at the tomb early in the morning, and when they did not find his body, they came back saying that they had even seen a vision of angels, who said that he was alive.
 Some of those who were with us went to the tomb and found it just as the women had said, but him they did not see.”

 And he said to them, “O foolish ones, and slow of heart to believe all that the prophets have spoken!
 Was it not necessary that the Messiah should suffer these things and enter into his glory?”
 And beginning with Moses and all the Prophets, he interpreted to them in all the Scriptures the things concerning himself.”
-(Luke 24:13-27)

 Rather than commiserate with these two disciples, Jesus points them to the prophets of the Bible and reiterates what he had told them numerous times before: “Was it not necessary that the Messiah should suffer these things and enter into his glory?”
 To paraphrase this, Jesus was asking, “Wasn’t it by God’s plan that the Messiah had to suffer, die, and then be resurrected?”
 The Greek “necessary” implies that there was no choice; this is how things had to be to redeem Israel and the world.
 Redemption, it turns out, happens not by military victory or sheer power but by the Messiah’s atoning death and his subsequent resurrection to life.

 And how do we know this?
 It is right there in the Hebrew Bible: “Beginning with Moses and all the Prophets, he interpreted to them in all the Scriptures the things concerning himself.”
 The Bible shows us both a Messiah who conquers—the traditional Jewish idea—and also a Messiah who suffers and dies.
 The idea of Messiah as a conqueror continues to capture popular imagination, yet the Bible gives us two pictures of the Messiah, so much so that a tradition of two Messiahs arose: Messiah ben Joseph who suffers and dies in battle, and the subsequent Messiah ben David who fulfills the traditional, triumphant idea of what the Messiah would be.
-(For more, see the article “First Things First.”)

-In the following articles, we will explore a number of messianic passages in the Hebrew Bible.
+There are many messianic passages in the Hebrew Bible.
 Many of them show that the Messiah was a person of humility, not someone who walked in the corridors of power.
 Many reveal how the Messiah suffered and died an atoning death.

 While trudging along the road to Emmaus, Jesus may well have explained many of these passages to his disciples.